Visiting the DRA during the Covid-19 Pandemic – from July 2021

 3. Travelling to the Archive

-Appointments are limited to two hours, so please arrive promptly as we will not be able to extend your library session, and you may need to rebook for another day.
+Appointments are limited to two hours, so please arrive promptly as we may not be able to extend your library session, and you may need to rebook for another day.

 4. On Arrival

 For those using the NHS Covid-19 App, you will be able to check in to the Archive by scanning one of the QR Code posters within our building.
-The venue information will be logged on your phone for 21 days; if during that time a coronavirus outbreak is identified at this venue, the App will notify you about the need to self-isolate.
+The venue information will be logged on your phone for 21 days and, if during that time a coronavirus outbreak is identified at this venue, the App will notify you about what to do next.

-If you have booked an appointment we will show you to a designated work space in our library, where you will find items that we have selected for you based on the information you provided at the time of booking.
+If you have booked an appointment we will show you to a designated work space in our library, where you will find items that we have selected for you based on the information you provided during the booking process.

 5. During Your Visit